JessieJessJe/nyc-subway-riderships/README.md

 https://mta-riderships.vercel.app/

-This ambient visualization provides an animated view of NYC MTA hourly ridership changes from September 28 to October 1, 2023, highlighting the effects of record rainfall and flooding.
+This ambient visualization provides an animated view of NYC MTA hourly ridership changes from September 28 to October 1, 2023.

 ## Snapshots of The Odyssey

-These two images from the visualization highlight ridership during rush hour at different stages of the event: one before the rainfall and the other after the flooding peak at 1 p.m.
-Explore the stark differences and see how a day of heavy rain reshaped the usual flow of commuters.
+These two images from the visualization highlight ridership during rush hour at different stages of the event: one before the rainfall:

 ![Image 1](https://github.com/JessieJessJe/mta-riderships/blob/cd1cd0abf9cf242afd7d748acd28da17d0ce13c7/src/assets/09281700.png)

+and the other after the flooding peak at 1 p.m.
 ![Image 2](https://github.com/JessieJessJe/mta-riderships/blob/cd1cd0abf9cf242afd7d748acd28da17d0ce13c7/src/assets/09291700.png)

 ## Data Source